PeteCookson/Wicka/README.md

 ### **Typography**

-The website uses the [Google Fonts](https://fonts.google.com/) library to provide the fonts Raleway is used for the logo Lato and Merriweather are used in combination for headings, labels and body copy.
+The website uses the [Google Fonts](https://fonts.google.com/) library to provide the fonts Raleway is used for the logo, Lato and Merriweather are used in combination for headings, labels and body copy.

 <details>
 <summary>Body</summary>